cosmos/ibc/spec/ics-023-vector-commitments/README.md

 #### Root calculation

-The `calculateRoot` function calculates a succinct commitment to the commitment state which can be used to verify proofs.
+The `calculateRoot` function calculates a constant-size commitment to the commitment state which can be used to verify proofs.

 ```typescript
 type calculateRoot = (state: CommitmentState) => CommitmentRoot